Arctyc/GameDayLive/README.md

 3. Choose your team and preferences

 That's it!
 The app will now automatically create game day and (optionally) post-game threads for your chosen team.
+You will receive a modmail message confirming your settings.

 ## Maintenance